xhyrom/discord-datamining/data/articles/creator/articles/10423011974551/content.md

     <span style="color: #434343;" data-darkreader-inline-color="">NOTE: Server Products are currently in Beta testing and only available to a select group of servers. </span><a href="https://share.hsforms.com/1u00PIv3XT0mIJjgWMTeesw2bach" target="_blank" rel="noopener noreferrer">Click here</a><span style="color: #434343;" data-darkreader-inline-color=""> to join the waitlist.</span>
 </h3>
 <h2 id="h_01H96GP5Y39JQNPDNJZJ0XDSCN">What are Server Products?</h2>
-<p>Server Products are digital products that are sold as one-time purchases.
-These products are customizable and managed within your Server Shop.</p>
+<p id="docs-internal-guid-84c6063a-7fff-224c-ac19-036030f60fd5">Server Products are digital products that are sold as one-time purchases.
+These products are customizable and managed within your Server Shop.
+We don't offer support for physical good fulfillment.</p>
 <ul>
     <li>
         <strong>Downloadables</strong> are <span style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">digital files that you create and upload to Discord in any of these supported file types: .png, .mov, .pdf, .jpeg, and .gif.
-We’re not able to support: .zip and .rar. </span>You will be able to sell ebooks, guides, digital art, and so much more—just be sure to follow the rules around the types of content you’re <strong>not</strong> allowed to monetize <a href="https://support.discord.com/hc/en-us/articles/10575066024983-Discord-Server-Subscription-Policy" target="_blank" rel="noopener noreferrer">here</a>.
+We’re not able to support: .zip and .rar. <span id="docs-internal-guid-1871caec-7fff-972e-d338-430c360cc800" style="background-color: #ffffff;" data-darkreader-inline-bgcolor="">You can upload up to 10 files per product totaling a maximum of 500MB.</span><br></span>You will be able to sell ebooks, guides, digital art, and so much more—just be sure to follow the rules around the types of content you’re <strong>not</strong> allowed to monetize <a href="https://support.discord.com/hc/en-us/articles/10575066024983-Discord-Server-Subscription-Policy" target="_blank" rel="noopener noreferrer">here</a>.
     </li>
     <li>
         <strong>Premium Roles</strong> are roles with special permissions that you can sell to provide exclusive access to a channel or other Discord perk without requiring a monthly subscription.
 For example, if you wanted to sell tickets to a streaming event, you could create a Premium Role that provides one-time access to a Stage Channel on the day of your event.